The heart that breaks open can contain the whole universe. -Joanna Macy

 Meditation and visualization

-Restorative yoga to ease tension, fear, and fatigue for the dying and for their caregivers
+Restorative or therapeutic yoga to ease tension, fear, and fatigue for the dying and for their caregivers

 Transparency about what to expect during active dying/ final stages of dying

-Personalized care plans for living your best life and preparing for a meaningful death (see Best 3 Months Care Plan)
+Personalized care plans for living your best life and preparing for a meaningful death (see Wake up to Life Course)

 Liaison between client, family, and other care providers